 4. Make sure that you will receive comprehensive job search guidance that is free and will not expire.

-You can spend $40 on a one-day TEFL course or $50,000 on a master’s degree in TESOL (Teaching English as a Second Language), but if you don’t receive the proper resources, guidance, and assistance you need, you will find out in a hurry that get a good job teaching English in Italy, Japan or Dubai is not necessarily so simple.
+You can spend $40 on a one-day TEFL course or $50,000 on a master’s degree in TESOL (Teaching English to Speakers of Other Languages), but if you don’t receive the proper resources, guidance, and assistance you need, you will find out in a hurry that get a good job teaching English in Italy, Japan or Dubai is not necessarily so simple.

 Before enrolling for any TEFL certification class, be sure ask whether you will receive the guidance you need to find high quality opportunities teaching English all over the world.